EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 In this case, it is assumed that the Least Significant Bit (LSB) is on
-X1 and the Most Significant Bit (MSB) is on X16, and the digital value
+`X1` and the Most Significant Bit (MSB) is on `X16`, and the digital value
 on the input relays is assumed to be unsigned short.
 The unsigned
-short value is set to RVAL field to determine the current state of
+short value is set to `RVAL` field to determine the current state of
 this record out of 4 states.
-For example, when the unsigned short
-value is 4, this record represents "Error" state.
+For example, when the unsigned short value is 4, this record represents `Error` state.

 The next example shows how to read a digital value of 16 bits on a
 group of input relays by using longin records.